adaptivemgmt/datamonster-api/docs/examples.rst

      - 742

-Note that the ``section_pk`` column, which represents which company each data point refers to, is currently in the form of an internal Data Monster identifier and is not particularly useful for external use.
+Note that the ``section_pk`` column, which represents which company each data point refers to, is currently in the form of an internal DataMonster identifier and is not particularly useful for external use.
 To convert to a more usable form, try:

 ..  code::